-Unfortunately for us, our first stop was Mount Ainslie, which normally offers clear, sprawling views of Canberra for as far as the eye can see.
-But, yeah, it didn’t quite work out like that for us…
+Our first stop was Mount Ainslie, which normally offers clear, sprawling views of Canberra for as far as the eye can see.
+Sadly, it wasn’t quite the view we’d anticipated thanks to the cloud and mist, but it was still a pretty cool sight across the city.

-Thanks to the fog, there wasn’t too much for us to see.
-You can just about see the orange mall which takes you to the Australian War Memorial, with the red stones representing the blood shed from the wars.
+You can just about see the red mall which takes you to the Australian War Memorial, with the red stones representing the blood shed from the wars.

-It really is a beautiful monument to cherish those who lost their lives fighting for Australia.
-It’s very peaceful and calm, and painfully eerie.
+It’s a really beautiful monument that’s there to cherish those who lost their lives fighting for Australia.
+It’s very peaceful and calm, and a little eerie.
 There’s nowhere quite like it.
+Guests can also purchase a poppy for a donation, and join in those remembering all those that have been lost.

-Once our very kind tour guide had finished showing us around the memorial, we shuffled on to our next stop: the National Gallery.
+Once our tour guide had finished showing us around the memorial, we shuffled on to our next stop: the National Gallery of Australia.
+Although I couldn’t take any pictures, it’s most definitely worth a visit, and I wish we could have had a little longer to explore the awesome works and exhibitions in there.

+Afterwards, we’d finished in parliament, we had a quick detour to see the embassies.
+Each embassy is built and decorated in the style of its respective country, which was pretty cool.
 The British Embassy looked very authentic, with roses and ivy trawling across the building.
 The American Embassy was also pretty interesting – supposedly the biggest and built on real, imported American soil!
-Make of it what you will.
+Make of that what you will.
 It felt like a super speedy tour around the world in just a short drive.

 That was it for our flying visit to Canberra!
 What a pleasure it was, and I’d love to see more.
-Back on the road, and back to New South Wales (if only for a short while!)
+Back on the road, and back to New South Wales (if only for a short while) for another day in Sydney.